MarengoTx/scRNAseq-EMT6/README.md

-## Code for the Analysis of single cell RNA and TCR sequencing data
+## Code for the Analysis of single cell RNA sequencing for EMT6 mouse

 This file outlines different packages that were used